micboni/Ecommerce/README.md

-to test: user: Michele password: 123
+to test: user-> Michele password: 123